scipopt/gcg/doc/resources/devs/branching/branching-selection-heuristics.md

 the former.

 ### Hierarchical Branching
-In hierarchical branching, the selection process is divided into three phases, where
+In hierarchical branching, the selection process is divided into **three phases**, where
 - in phase 0, the candidates are filtered based on some heuristic that is quick to compute (e.g. pseudocost branching), then
 - in phase 1, the remaining candidates are filtered based their strong branching without column generation scores, and